CeciNguyen/You-re-Cute-Genes-Which-Genes-are-Being-Discovered-and-When-/README.md

 In a separate window, you can use ``` curl localhost:5000/<route> ``` to call the routes.

+## Jobs and Queue

+The jobs and workers are meant to help with large data sets and using them to make images/plots for these large ranges of data.
+The jobs and workers have their own python script and the worker also has its own deployment pod in order to allow for multiple workers to work on different jobs simultaneously if needed.
+The job functions are called by app routes in the main gene_api script.
+Essentially these app routes and functions generally just add specific jobs, depending on the parameters provided in the curl command, to the queue where the workers will get from the queue and execute the job of creating the images.

 ## Building a New Image from the Dockerfile

 In order to build a new image from the Dockerfile, use the same ```docker pull``` command from above.